The Complete Kilimanjaro Travel Guide

 Kilimanjaro Tips For The First-Time Visitor!

 More than 35,000 climbers flock to Mount Kilimanjaro each year, eagerly attempting to summit Tanzania’s highest mountain peak.
 Although Tanzania is home to many mountain ranges, including the longest mountain range in Africa, Kilimanjaro is not part of a range!
 Instead, it is the largest freestanding mountain in Africa – and in the world.
-It is also one of only a few mountains in Africa with glaciers.
+It is also one of only a few mountains in Africa with glaciers, a fact that surprises many people when they stumble across it in their Kilimanjaro travel guide!

 group of trekkers hiking in kilimanjaro